jayesh-tr/merchant-frontend-sdk/projects/ng9-business-console/README.md

 After building your library with `ng build ng9-business-console`, go to the dist folder `cd dist/ng9-business-console` and run `npm publish`.

+## Running snapshot tests

+Run `npm run test:watch` to generate snapshots and also watch for any changes in DOM.

+Run `npm run test:update` to update the snapshots of DOM.

 ## Running unit tests

 Run `ng test ng9-business-console` to execute the unit tests via [Karma](https://karma-runner.github.io).